Not sure what career to choose? Contact us

 - Participate in environmentally sustainable work practices

-- Contribute to workplace health and safety processes
+- Contribute to occupational health and safety processes

-When you study at TAFE NSW you will benefit from our strong industry connections.
-We have partnered with renowned organisations such as the RSPCA and the Royal Agricultural Society to ensure you qualify with industry-relevant work experience.
+When you study at TAFE NSW you may benefit from our strong industry connections.

 Animal care receptionist and support officer